 Via iPhone or Android app:

-- Scroll down to the map section and click 'View Full Map'
+- If on a trail or activity details page, scroll down to the map section and click 'View Full Map'

 - Tap the map options icon (three stacked sheets) at the bottom right corner of the map

 - To change map type, tap on your preferred selection